goggledefogger/wheel-of-town/PRD.md

 ## Goals
 - Deliver a fun, replayable single-session game of Wheel Of Town with:
   - One human player, two AI players
-  - A 3D spinning wheel with realistic physics feel
+  - A 3D spinning wheel with realistic physics feel and classic, harmonious color palette
   - Category-based puzzles, letter guessing, vowel buying, and solving
   - Pat as announcer/host; Vanna reveals letters on the board
   - Round scoring, Bankrupt/Lose a Turn wedges, per-round winner accumulation
+  - Modern, lively, and classic UI/UX with improved typography (Inter & Merriweather)
+  - Solve action uses a modal with a board-style input grid, not a prompt
+  - Confetti and celebratory effects for round/game win
+  - Accessibility and keyboard navigation improved
 - Fast local setup and smooth 60 FPS experience on mainstream laptops
 - Strong UX with keyboard and mouse controls and basic accessibility